 In 2010, the Russ College and the Ohio University Heritage College of Medicine unveiled the Academic & Research Center, a state-of-the-art learning and research facility built with private funding from the Osteopathic Heritage Foundations and alumni Charles R. (BSME '66, HON '05) and Marilyn Y. Stuckey.
 The building features modern learning studios and project rooms, connected laboratory suites, a three-story project hangar and an atrium living room with movable furniture, encouraging collaboration between the medical and engineering fields.

-We continue our legacy of firsts as the only engineering and technology college to clearly identify our purpose as engineers and technologists to create for good.
+We continue our legacy of firsts as the only engineering and technology college to clearly identify our purpose as engineers and technologists.
 Our students, faculty, and staff apply our talents and knowledge to work together to improve the human condition and make a sustainable mark on the world.